HL7/fhir-shorthand/input/pagecontent/reference.md

   * name.family = "Anyperson"
   ```

-* Assignment of the same instance in Bundle.entry.resource, whose data type is Resource (not Reference(Resource)):
+* Assignment of the same instance in Bundle.entry.resource, whose datatype is Resource (not Reference(Resource)):

   ```
   * entry[0].resource = EveAnyperson